-- After pre-game conference, walk with the other officials to the press-box 50-yard line, huddle momentarily, and then break to perform pre-game field duties. - Work with the Field Judge to ensure that neither team, other than the kicker, encroaches over their 45yard line.
-The kickers may kick from the opponent's 45-yard line. - Ensure the kickers kick toward their own goal line. - Survey the field and make mental note of field and sideline danger spots. - Locate and communicate with the ball person on your side. - Assist the Linesman with checking the chains and down marker. - Introduce yourself to the chain crew. - Observe additional pre-game activities that provide potential guidance to how the game, itself, may be played: - Identify the wide receivers (your likely keys) for both teams. - Similarly identify the punters and field goal kickers. - Identify the style of offenses are the teams fielding and the abilities of key players (long snapper or the snapper in shotgun, for example). - Identify "prime time players" those who can be expected to be involved in critical situations.

-- Make a mental against your pre-snap checklist and think through how these teams will most likely fit into your pre-snap activities. - Obtain possession of the football of your team's sideline from the Umpire. - Once the teams leave the field, meet with the crew to discuss any pertinent issues identified during the Referee/Coaches meetings.
+- After pre-game conference, walk with the other officials to the press-box 50-yard line, huddle momentarily, and then break to perform pre-game field duties. - Survey the field and make mental note of field and sideline danger spots. - Locate and communicate with the ball person on your side. - Assist the Linesman with checking the chains and down marker. - Introduce yourself to the chain crew. - Observe additional pre-game activities that provide potential guidance to how the game, itself, may be played: - Identify the wide receivers (your likely keys) for both teams. - Similarly identify the punters and field goal kickers. - Identify the style of offenses are the teams fielding and the abilities of key players (long snapper or the snapper in shotgun, for example). - Identify "prime time players" those who can be expected to be involved in critical situations. - Make a mental against your pre-snap checklist and think through how these teams will most likely fit into your pre-snap activities. - Obtain possession of the football of your team's sideline from the Umpire. - Once the teams leave the field, meet with the crew to discuss any pertinent issues identified during the Referee/Coaches meetings.